✅ Last Updated: March 30, 2026

 The tax doesn't take effect until January 1, 2028, which means there's a planning runway.
 But the planning should begin now.
 Here's what I'd be thinking about:

-If you hold QSBS: Confirm — with counsel — that your gains continue to be excluded from federal AGI and that the SB 6346 framework doesn't change that analysis for your specific situation.
+If you hold QSBS: Confirm — with counsel — that your gains continue to be excluded from federal AGI and that the ESSB 6346 framework doesn't change that analysis for your specific situation.
 Pay attention to any further legislative developments affecting QSBS treatment at the state level.

 If you're a business owner with pass-through income: Model out how the PTE election, B&O credit, and millionaires' tax interact for your specific structure.
 Don't assume the credits make this a wash.